-- 9. In addition to section 7 of this document, all registered coaches of the Society are bound by the "CSCA Code of Professional Conduct" produced by the CSCA.
-Any breach of the "CSCA Code of Professional Conduct" shall be considered a breach of this policy.
+- 9. In addition to section 7 (above), coaches have many additional responsibilities.
 The coach-athlete relationship is a privileged one and plays a critical role in the personal, sport, and athletic development of the athlete.
 Coaches must understand and respect the inherent power imbalance that exists in this relationship and must be extremely careful not to abuse it, consciously or unconsciously.
-Coaches will: - a) Ensure a safe environment by selecting activities and establishing controls that are suitable for the age, experience, ability, and fitness level of the involved athletes - b) Prepare athletes systematically and progressively, using appropriate time frames and monitoring physical and psychological adjustments while refraining from using training methods or techniques that may harm athletes - c) Avoid compromising the present and future health of athletes by communicating and cooperating with sport medicine professionals in the diagnosis, treatment, and management of athletes' medical and psychological treatments - d) Support the coaching staff of a training camp, provincial team, or national team; should an athlete qualify for participation with one of these programs - e) Provide athletes (and the parents/guardians of minor athletes) with the information necessary to be involved in the decisions that affect the athlete - f) Act in the best interest of the athlete's development as a whole person
+Coaches will: - a) Ensure a safe environment by selecting activities and establishing controls that are suitable for the age, experience, ability, and fitness level of the involved athletes - b) Prepare athletes systematically and progressively, using appropriate time frames and monitoring physical and psychological adjustments while refraining from using training methods or techniques that may harm athletes - Avoid compromising the present and future health of athletes by communicating and cooperating with sport medicine professionals in the diagnosis, treatment, and management of athletes' medical and psychological treatments - d) Support the coaching staff of a training camp, provincial team, or national team; should an athlete qualify for participation with one of these programs - e) Provide athletes (and the parents/guardians of minor athletes) with the information necessary to be involved in the decisions that affect the athlete - f) Act in the best interest of the athlete's development as a whole person - g) Comply with the Organization's Screening Policy, if applicable - h) Report to the Organization any ongoing criminal investigation, conviction, or existing bail conditions, including those for violence, child pornography, or possession, use, or sale of any illegal substance - i) Under no circumstances provide, promote, or condone the use of drugs (other than properly prescribed medications) or performance-enhancing substances and, in the case of minors, alcohol and/or tobacco - j) Respect athletes playing with other teams and, in dealings with them, not encroach upon topics or actions which are deemed to be within the realm of 'coaching', unless after first receiving approval from the coaches who are responsible for the athletes

-- g) Comply with the Organization's Screening Policy, if applicable - h) Report to the Organization any ongoing criminal investigation, conviction, or existing bail conditions, including those for violence, child pornography, or possession, use, or sale of any illegal substance - i) Under no circumstances provide, promote, or condone the use of drugs (other than properly prescribed medications) or performance-enhancing substances and, in the case of minors, alcohol and/or tobacco - j) Respect athletes playing with other teams and, in dealings with them, not encroach upon topics or actions which are deemed to be within the realm of 'coaching', unless after first receiving approval from the coaches who are responsible for the athletes - k) Not engage in a sexual relationship with an athlete under 18 years old, or an intimate or sexual relationship with an athlete over the age of 18 if the coach is in a position of power, trust, or authority over the athlete - I) Recognize the power inherent in the position of coach and respect and promote the rights of all participants in sport.
+- k) Not engage in a sexual relationship with an athlete under 18 years old, or an intimate or sexual relationship with an athlete over the age of 18 if the coach is in a position of power, trust, or authority over the athlete - Recognize the power inherent in the position of coach and respect and promote the rights of all participants in sport.
 This is accomplished by establishing and following procedures for confidentiality (right to privacy), informed participation, and fair and reasonable treatment.
 Coaches have a special responsibility to respect and promote the rights of participants who are in a vulnerable or dependent position and less able to protect their own rights - m) Dress professionally, neatly, and inoffensively - n) Use inoffensive language, taking into account the audience being addressed